mkamarin/Gopher-and-Gemini-Walker/README.md

 # Gopher-and-Gemini-Walker
 This is a terminal utility to navigate a folder structure containing a [Gopher](https://en.wikipedia.org/wiki/Gopher_%28protocol%29) hole or a [Gemini](https://en.wikipedia.org/wiki/Gemini_%28protocol%29) capsule.
 It is useful to verify your Gopher hole or Gemini capsule before deploying them to the hosting environment.
+This utility may be useful for people creating Gopher holes or Gemini capsules by hand in their local machines.
+It allows to test and inspect the Gopher hole or Gemini capsule in the file system of a local machine.
+This utility does not access the network.

 This utility was developed to test and navigate the [Hugo-2-Gopher-and-Gemini](https://github.com/mkamarin/Hugo-2-Gopher-and-Gemini) generated Gopher holes and Gemini capsules.
 It is a complement to the [Test-Hugo-2-Gopher-and-Gemini](https://github.com/mkamarin/Test-Hugo-2-Gopher-and-Gemini) repository.
 However, it can be used stand alone to navigate any Gopher hole or Gemini capsule.